 A webinar outline can help you stay focused on the topics your audience cares about (based on research) and prevent you from getting side-tracked.

 The best part?
-You will end up a with an end product like the this webinar presentation:
+You will eventually end up with a webinar presentation like this:

-Pro Tip: Like any presentation, you need to practise and rehearse for your webinar beforehand.
+Pro Tip: Like any presentation, you need to rehearse for your webinar.
 This is even more important if you’re presenting to a large crowd online many of which could be potential customers.
 First impressions are everything, as they say.

 Once you’ve identified the contents of your webinar, time to start designing the actual webinar presentation!